iri031/monad/Readme.md

 - Rename `monad_fiber_*` to `monad_executor_compute_*`?
 - Need to test cancellation works at every possible lifecycle and suspend state a task can have.
-- A test should make 1 billion tasks to prove it works without issue and scales without issue.
 - A context switcher implementing C++ coroutines would be nice.
 Some notes on that:
     - MSVC coroutine frame: Promise | Frame prefix | Local variables.
 Coroutine